Sbrussee/PathBench-MIL/README.md

 The output of benchmarking experiments can be loaded into a plotly-based visualization app for further investigation.
 We also provide a pipeline which calculates the semantic feature similarity between feature bags which can then be used to build model ensembles.

 PathBench is being developed at the Leiden University Medical Center: Department of Pathology.
-- Lead Developer: Siemen Brussee
+- Lead Developers: Siemen Brussee, Pieter Valkema
-- Developers:

 ## 📖 Citation